T-Bone Accident Attorney in Michigan

 Who Is at Fault in a T-Bone Accident?

 This depends largely on the facts of the case.
 In general, either driver could be held liable for the accident.
-To begin determining fault, we will assert who had the right of way in your situation.
+To find out who is at fault in a t-bone accident, we will assert who had the right of way in your situation.
 If the other driver failed to yield to you when you had the right of way, they would most likely be responsible for your damages.
 We will gather the following evidence when determining fault in your personal injury lawsuit.

 - Pictures and videos of the accident scene